bonigarcia/webdrivermanager/README.md

 ## Usage

-In order to use WebDriverManager in a Maven project, first add the following dependency to your `pom.xml`:
+In order to use WebDriverManager in a Maven project, first add the following dependency to your `pom.xml` (Java 7 or upper required):

 ```xml
 <dependency>